Campanula rapunculus: Cultivation

 The rampion can be cultivated as a crop.
 It is sown at the beginning of June.
 A loose soil is favourable, fertilisation is not necessary.
 It grows best in well drained, rich sandy-loam soils which are neutral or alkaline with a pH of 4.8-7.5.
 The seeds are very small (thousand grain weight 0.04g).
 For a more uniform seedling distribution, 20 times the amount of sand is mixed with the seeds before sowing.
-The row distance should be 20-25cm.
+The row distance should be 20–25 cm.
 The seeds are not covered, but only lightly pressed onto the surface of the soil.
 After germination, the plants must be thinned.
 The roots can be harvested from October onwards throughout the winter.

-On a soil rich in carbon, phosphorus and nitrogen, a dry matter of up to 135g/m² is possible, whereas on more sandy soils or sub-soils only 12-17g/m² is achieved.
+On a soil rich in carbon, phosphorus and nitrogen, a dry matter of up to 135g/m2 is possible, whereas on more sandy soils or sub-soils only 12-17g/m2 is achieved.

 Rampion is cultivated after highly demanding crops such as cabbage, tomatoes, potatoes or cucumbers.
 It can also be grown as a catch crop between lettuce.